magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-configure-gateway-using-configurator.md

 ## Step 3 Starting Gateway

-Finally, you can start your ThingsBoard IoT gateway with the following command:
+Finally, you can start your IoT Hub IoT gateway with the following command:
 ```bash
 thingsboard-gateway
 ```